Farmington Woodlands Natural Area (Klondike Road Branch)

 Access

-The Buffalo Creek Natural Area has no official access and is closed to the public.
+The Buffalo Creek Natural Area has no access and is closed to the public.

 For more information on access to our natural areas, please contact our Land Stewardship Team.